 - Resist the temptation to complete applications for your student.
-The application is part of their journey to college readiness.
+The application is their part of the journey to college readiness.
 Allow them to experience this and demonstrate to you that they are capable.
 This increases their self-confidence and independence. - Suggest ways for the student to get organized for the year ahead.
-Create a College Binder with places to store college publications, visit information, important deadlines, admissions requirements, scholarships and financial aid information. - Create a College Calendar and update with various deadlines (admissions, scholarships, financial aid, etc.) and other important dates (SAT/ACT test dates, registration dates, CCHS events, College Fairs, etc.) - Set realistic expectations and use your resources.
+Create a College Binder with places to store college publications, visit information, important deadlines, admissions requirements, scholarships and financial aid information. - Create a College Calendar and update with various deadlines (admissions, scholarships, financial aid, etc.) and other important dates (SAT/ACT/CLT test dates, registration dates, CCHS events, College Fairs, etc.) - Set realistic expectations and use your resources.
 Admissions requirements have dramatically changed from when many of "us" went to college and can even change year-to-year.
 The college or university that used to be "easy" to get into may no longer be. - Help your student keep an open mind concerning colleges.
 The key is finding the college that fits your child best (not necessarily the one with the best football team). - Look at the upcoming year and schedule days for college visits.
 Schedule family getaways close to a college of interest and take a day to visit.
-Discuss with your student which characteristics of the college are attractive and which are not. - With the student present, register your student for ACT/SAT tests. - Help the student make time to prepare for both the SAT and ACT.
-Be sure the Friday before the test is cleared of any events.
-Your student needs to have a good night's rest and eat a good breakfast the next morning.
+Discuss with your student which characteristics of the college are attractive and which are not. - With the student present, register your student for ACT/SAT/CLT tests. - Help the student make time to prepare for their standardized tests. - If a friend of yours has a current college student home for break, invite the family over and ask the college student to share his/her experiences.

-- If a friend of yours has a current college student home for break, invite the family over and ask the college student to share his/her experiences. - Dream with your student about what he could do to further explore an interest (e.g. job shadow), possible college majors, and even learn more about his or her own strengths. - Look at the college's financial aid websites and complete the net price calculators.
-Have honest conversations with your student about what you are able to realistically help with financially for college. - Complete the FAFSA in a timely manner based on your tax information. - Have your student sit beside and watch as you complete so he/ she can learn about the process since your student will need to complete this process each year for continued financial aid.
+- Dream with your student about what he could do to further explore a career interest (e.g. job shadow, volunteer), possible college majors, and even learn more about his or her own strengths. - Look at the college's financial aid websites and complete the net price calculators.
+Have honest conversations with your student about what you are able to realistically help with financially for college. - Complete the FAFSA in a timely manner based on your tax information. - Have your student sit beside and watch as you complete so he/she can learn about the process since your student will need to complete this process each year for continued financial aid.
 You may also need to complete the CSS Profile or institutional financial aid applications if the college requires these documents. - During the senior year, "senioritis" is a real threat for even the best of students.
 Be careful to monitor your student's schedule and help him strategically carve out "white space" to relax and de-stress.
 Ask your student regularly how things are going.
 Review his/her grades together regularly and have conversations about any areas of need. - Encourage your student to meet with teachers as needed.
 Students need to learn this skill well so they are comfortable approaching college professors on their own.
 Coach them on how to approach these types of meetings.